-Fast forward to 2018, we have come a long way from our small visionary beginnings and have seen countless lives saved through SED and container innovation, but sadly we cannot say that the issue of sharps injuries has been resolved.
+Fast forward to 2018, we have come a long way from our small visionary beginnings and have seen countless lives saved through Safety Engineered Devices (SED) and sharps container innovation, but sadly we cannot say that the issue of sharps injuries has been resolved.
 In 2015 EXPO-STOP, the largest sharps exposure survey in the United States, conducted research on 182 hospitals from 38 states.
 The results showed:

 - Approximately 1,000 healthcare workers sustain a sharps injury DAILY

 - 40% of reported sharps injuries were sustained by nurses, 35% doctors; and 2-4% were environmental services staff